 Members may elect to sponsor their contributions to the FGYA from FRIP (Forest Resource Improvement Program).
-The FGYA's program fulfils the proposal evaluation criteria of FRIAA.
+The FGYA's program fulfils the proposal evaluation criteria of FRIAA, and is not a regulatory responsibility of the industrial members.
 Funding or collaboration will also be sought from other sources, given the program's: